GPurgatorio/Master-Computer-Science-ICT/README.md

 </p>

 With the increased focus on east-west data transfer the three-tier design architecture is being replaced with Spine-Leaf design.
 The switches are divided into 2 groups, the leaf switches and spine switches.
 Every leaf switch in a leaf-spine architecture connects to every switch in the network fabric.
 In that topology the **Link Aggregation Control Protocol (LACP) is used**.
 It provides a method to control the bundling of several physical ports together to form a single logical channel.
+Every switch's first two ports are reserved to create a link with a twin switch (a loop is created, but the OS is aware of that and it avoids it).
+NExt ports are the ones used to create a link with leaf switches.
 The bandwidth is aggregated (i.e. 2*25 Gbps), but it's still capped to 25 Gbps because the traffic goes only from one way to the other each time (think this is not right, it shouldn't be capped).

 - fixed form factor (non modular switches)
 - active-active redundancy
 - loop aware topology (no links disabled).
 - interconnect using standard cables (decide how many links use to interconnect spines with leaves and how many others link to racks).

 With this architecture it's possible to turn off one switch, upgrade it and reboot it without compromising the network.
+I lose half the bandwidth in the process, but the twin switch keeps the connection alive.

-A tipicall configuration of the ports and bandwidth of the leaves is:
+A tipical configuration of the ports and bandwidth of the leaves is:
 - one third going upwards and two thirds going downwards
-- 48 ports 10 Gbps each , 6 ports 40 Gbps each
+- 48 ports 10 Gbps each, 6 ports 40 Gbps each
 - or 48 ports 25 each, 6 ports 100 each

 Just a small remark: with spine and leaf we introduce more hops, so more latency, than the chassis approach.
+The solution for this problem is using as a base of the spine a huge switch (256 ports) which actually acts as a chassis, in order to reduce the number of hops and latency.

+#### Oversubscription
+Just a little note about oversubscription.
+Given two linked switches with a 100 Gbps link and 48 ports with 10 Gbps per port.
+Then:
+    *oversubscription* = 48*10 / 100 = 4.8
+A degree that is considered acceptable is 2.5.
+But is it possible to achieve a degree of oversubscription equal to 1?
+Yes, and it is possibile by just linking half the ports upwards and half down.
+This is the basis of the full fat tree.

-#### Full Fat Tree
+## Full Fat Tree

 In this network topology, the link that are nearer the top of the hierarchy are "fatter" (thicker) than the link further down the hierarchy.
 Used only in high performance computing where performances have priority over budgets.